The History of Medicine Division (HMD) of the National Library of Medicine is advancing history through its public service and partnerships.

 Reznick, Jeffrey S. “‘A Noble Experiment in Human Values’: The Children’s Television Series Vegetable Soup and its Initiative to Change the Environment for Racism in 1970s America.”
-Journal of Popular Film and Television, forthcoming.
+Journal of Popular Film and Television, 46 (3) 2018.

 Speaker, Susan L. “An Historical Overview of the National Network of Libraries of Medicine, 1985–2015.”
 Journal of the Medical Library Association 106, no. 2, 2018.

 Tuohy, Patricia, and Melanie Welch.
-“Traveling Exhibitions are Catalysts for Community Engagement,” in Ryan Sittler and Terra Rogerson (eds.)
-Library Outreach: A Casebook of Applications (or The Library Outreach Casebook).
-Chicago: Association of College & Research Libraries, forthcoming.
+“Traveling Exhibitions as Catalysts for Community Engagement,” in Ryan Sittler and Terra Rogerson (eds.)
+The Library Outreach Casebook Chicago: Association of College & Research Libraries, 2018.

 Bailey, Jefferson, Abigail Grotke, Edward McCain, Christie Moffatt, and Nicholas Taylor.
 “Web Archiving in the United States: A 2016 Survey.”
 Library of Congress: National Digital Stewardship Alliance, 2017.